-m: are you a resident of the Mississippi Valley Library District?YesNo nd: do you have a Mississippi Valley Library District account in good standing?YesNo
+Confirm: are you a resident of the Mississippi Valley Library District?
+Yes No Respond: do you have a Mississippi Valley Library District account in good standing?
+Yes No

 Name:

-Addres SS:

-Phone :
+Address:

+Phone:

 Email:

 Is this request made on behalf of: Yourself?

 An organization?
 Name of Organization:

-An organization?
-Name of Organization:

 1. Resource on which you are commenting:

-TITLE:AUTHOR/PRODUCER:
+TITLE: AUTHOR/PRO DDUCER:

-Book Video Magazine Library Program Newspaper Display Other (explain)
+Book Video Magazine Library Program

+Newspaper Display Other (explain)

 2. What brought this resource to your attention?

-3. Have you read, listened to, viewed, or examined the whole resource?YesNo

-a.
-If not, why not?

-4. What concerns you about the resource?
-Please be specific, including page numbers, time stamps, disc numbers. etc.

-5. What value is there in the work?
+- 3. Have you read, listened to, viewed, or examined the whole resource?
+Yes No - a.
+If not, why not? - 4.
+What concerns you about the resource?
+Please be specific, including page numbers, time stamps, disc numbers. etc. - 5.
+What value is there in the work?

-6. Are you aware of reviews of the work by professional critics?
-7. What do you believe is the purpose or theme of this work?
+- 6. Are you aware of reviews of the work by professional critics? - 7.
+What do you believe is the purpose or theme of this work?

 8. What do you feel might be the result of reading, listening to, or viewing the work?

-9. and/or Are there other resources you could suggest that might provide additional information other viewpoints on this topic?
-Please read the attached Library Bill of Rights, Freedom to Read Statement, and om to View Statement.
-The Library supports the principles set forth in these documents a feel your request is in conflict with these documents and why?
+9. Are there other resources you could suggest that might provide additional information and/or other viewpoints on this topic?

+10. Please read the attached Library Bill of Rights, Freedom to Read Statement, and Freedom to View Statement.
+The Library supports the principles set forth in these documents.
+Do you feel your request is in conflict with these documents and why?

 11. What would you like the Library to do about this work?

-Signat Date: - ure:
+Signature: Date: